 But what happens if YOU bite the ZOMBIE instead?

 Survival of the Dead is definitely right up there with such masterpieces as House of the Dead.
-The Blu-Ray has a ridiculous option of “Living” or “Dead” menus that, as far as I can tell after maneuvering through both of them, are only different in their background graphics–a sign of desperate gimmickry.
+The Blu-ray has a ridiculous option of “Living” or “Dead” menus that, as far as I can tell after maneuvering through both of them, are only different in their background graphics–a sign of desperate gimmickry.
 There’s also a pretty entertaining intro starring George himself, who finishes the skit by pointing out that the film is a “horror movie with funny moments.
 Don’t forget to laugh.”
 Oh believe me George…we are.
 This movie does everything that a zombie movie can do to be a surefire SyFy network original, from horrible CGI and ridiculous plot to ripping off other films…including every other film in Romero’s own series.

 The best part of this film actually IS the humor.
 There are some genuinely funny moments, but the unintentionally laughable scenarios and cheap gore overshadow the appreciation of it.
 This film is a satire on the classic Hatfields vs. McCoys feud…with zombies!
 This time around, we’re on an isolated island where everyone is apparently either a Muldoon or a Flynn.
 So Muldoon wants to keep zombie family members around by training them to eat animals like any civilized human being (I wonder if he would disown them if they were gay zombies).
-Flynn believes the zombies need to be stopped with a nice shot in the head.
+Flynn believes the zombies need to be stopped with a nice shot to the head.
 Although it’s modern day, these two men and their posses are straight out of the Old West.
 And Flynn, while a great character, most often talks like a pirate!
 Argh!

 Romero completely screws with the souls of continuity sticklers with one simple message at the beginning of the film: Six Days After The Dead Began To Walk.
 Six days???
 The very first night the living dead began to walk was in 1968, when life was still black and white!!!
-And only a couple of years ago, there were video diaries of the dead being posted on the internet!
+And only a couple of years ago, there were video diaries of the dead being posted on the Internet!
 So it has to be at least 30 years since the dead began to walk, dammit!!!
 But actually, this film does tie-in directly to Diary, as it follows the gang of rogue military men who hijacked the RV!
 Amongst their ranks is one woman—a lesbian who masturbates in her jeep while talking to the other guys, who politely let her take car of her business because they completely understand that she’s not into men (only in the movies).
 She’s the fully realized army dyke Michelle Rodriguez should have been in Resident Evil.

 A bunch of crap happens, they shoot people, a young kid joins up with them, they find a load of money, and of course…they head for that isolated island—maybe the one the cops referred to on the roof of the television station in Day 1985???